FigJam23/HRV-Serial-to-Home-Assistant/Full Control Keypad Clone Bins/HRV ESP32 V4 Beta/ESP32 Touch V4.3/Readme.md

-Fix Burn Toast timer lable crashing and rebooting when timmer shows in ui cause due to updating timer and lable color every 200ms lol
+Fix The Burn Toast timer lable crashing and rebooting Touchscreen. when timmer shows in ui cause due to updating timer and lable color every 200ms lol